The conference facilities are also opened up to allow for workshops.

 Timings & Location: 09.00-13.00 on Friday 4th October in Conference room 3

-Details: The workshop will bring together a science delegation from St. Petersburg State University, one of Russia’s leading Arctic and marine research and educational institutions.
-The workshop will give an overview of recent and ongoing Arctic ecology and wider Arctic marine work by a line-up of speakers from across the UK and St. Petersburg participants.
-It will give a unique opportunity to meet and hear direcctly from leading Russian scientists on their Arctic marine research.
+Details: The workshop will feature a delegation of Russian scientists from St. Petersburg State University and the Zoological Institute of the Russian Academy of Sciences based in St Petersburg.
+The workshop will give an overview of recent and ongoing Arctic ecology and wider Arctic marine work by a line-up of speakers from across the UK and by St. Petersburg participants.
+It will give UK-based researchers a unique opportunity to meet and hear directly from leading Russian scientists on their research projects and opportunities to connect.
 There will be a Q&A after each talk and discussion time in the final part of the workshop to explore potential avenues for future research engagement and cooperation.

 An Introduction to Modelling in Scottish Waters